18F/uswds-jekyll/pages/guide/Geneious_Server_on_Ceres.md

 On the "Enter Your License Details" screen,
   - select "Use floating license server",
-  - enter `sn-geneiousserver-0.scinet.ars.usda.gov` in the "Server" box, and
+  - enter `geneious.scinet.usda.gov` in the "Server" box, and
   - enter `27001` in the "Port" box.

 ![screenshot of Geneious software Enter Your License Details screen](/assets/img/geneious/geneious_floating_license_server.png)